Home, Sweat Home: How to Build a Gym in Your House

 Step 6: Airflow

-Ventilation in a home gym is essential.
-If the region you live in has high humidity, plan for it so you don't wind up overheating while working out.
+According to Fringe Sport, ventilation in a home gym is essential.
+If the region you live in is hot or has high humidity, plan for it so you don’t wind up overheating while working out.
 Consider installing fans or an air conditioner to keep the temperature conducive to your workout.
-If the temperature remains moderate where you live, it may be enough to run a simple fan or keep the door or windows open.

 Step 7: The Finishing Touches